13events/15_Puzzle_Problem/README.md

 ## Phase 1
 The first phase of this project aim to setup the 15 puzzle problem that displays a grid of numbers with a blank space.
-The grid must be populated by a random order of numbers.
-The gap must also be placed in a random location.
-The program must be able to create, randomize and more numberes tiles.
+The grid must then be randomly shuffled using only valid moves and display the shuffled board.
+The AI logic must be able to solve the puzzle and display the solved puzzle.
-##### Optional
-Implement functionality and described above and create a driver program that takes in input from the user to move the gap around.